creativoma/frontend-code-test/README.md

 ## Possible future features

-- Possibility to add other shapes
+- Possibility to add other shapes.
-- Possibility to add text
+- Possibility to add text.
-- Possibility to save a screenshot of the canvas in png or jpg format
+- Possibility to save a screenshot of the canvas in png or jpg format.